Sylk M. Sotto, EdD, MBA, MS

 - Affiliate Faculty, Indiana CTSI-Bioethics and Subject Advocacy Program

-(In)equity in higher education and academic medicine, faculty affairs, professional and faculty development, equity, diversity and inclusion, underrepresentation in higher education and academic medicine, medical education (UME & GME), STEM education, research ethics, higher-ed administration and leadership.
+(In)equity in higher education and academic medicine, faculty affairs, professional and faculty development, equity, diversity and inclusion, underrepresentation in higher education and academic medicine, medical education (UME & GME), STEM education, higher-ed administration and leadership.

 Publishes under: Sylk Sotto-Santiago.
 (PubMed)